Shadows of the Underworld

 I’ve only seen one or two reviews of Shadows of the Underworld — it was never the most hyped of products — but the general consensus is that “Excelsior works pretty well.
 It’s simple… very simple… but it has enough details fleshed out to make it worth the GM’s purchase instead of making something up on his or her own.
 There’s rules for getting knocked off the roof and hanging on by your fingernails, a conveniently placed Demolitions skillsoft and time estimates for getting clear of the bomb, little bits like that.

 As for things I’d do differently now that I am old and gray, I wish I’d added one line of explanation early on: the handwave for why the terrorists have access to their guns when the players don’t.
 It can be inferred, but I’ll say it.
 Our heroes come in via the ground floor where there is security.
 The enemies take their Blade Runner advert-blimp, dock it on the observation deck (fun fact: the spire on the Empire State was originally intended as a blimp dock), and cut through the fencing.
-They stroll right in.
+They stroll right in, fully armed.

 So that’s the adventure, now how about the product?
 Of the other four adventures, I only ever ran one of them for my home group, “C.O.D.” by Brian Schoner.
 Though I initially had my usual “ugh” reaction to any more Shadowrun products featuring dragons, when I actually ran it, I found it to be a lot of fun.
 The adventure was playable in a night, the players let loose with action-movie mayhem, and the plot generally held up to scrutiny.
 Jennifer and I liked the adventure so much we used the dragon later in Cyberpirates, fleshing out who he was and making him influential in his homeland, as dragons generally are.